spider/spider/README.md

-# graphs
+# Spider Graphs
-A simple, flexible, and generic graph database abstraction for php
+A simple, flexible, and generic graph database abstraction for php.
+This is in proposal stage right now, the api is being worked out.
+Pull Requests against the proposal documents are welcome, but only if you work with Graph Databases.

 *Goals*
   * Framework agnostic, generic package.